 - Dr. Tong will evaluate your overall health status to make sure surgery is appropriate for you

-A facelift is an important component of facial rejuvenation.
-Some patients incorrectly assume the procedure will also lift the brow (in addition to the face and neck).
-Although the brow and forehead is part of the face, it is NOT affected by a facelift procedure.
-A Brow Lift is a separate procedure that is commonly performed in conjunction with a facelift.
+While a facelift is an important component of facial rejuvenation, some patients incorrectly assume the procedure will also lift the brow (in addition to the face and neck).
+Although the forehead is part of the face, it is not affected by a facelift procedure.
+A brow lift is a separate procedure that is commonly performed in conjunction with a facelift.

 During your facelift consultation, Dr. Tong will discuss these other procedures if applicable.

 Dr. Tong usually performs the facelift procedure under general anesthesia or deep IV sedation.
 During the time you are under general anesthesia, you will be asleep and completely unaware of your surroundings.
 With IV sedation (‘twilight’) anesthesia, you may be aware from time to time, but should feel no discomfort.

 Dr. Tong performs your surgery in our CAAASF-accredited private surgery centre.
 He starts the facelift by making incisions, and then exposing the underlying muscle layer of the neck and cheeks.
 Dr. Tong tightens this underlying muscle layer, which elevates the descended cheek and jowl tissues.
 In the neck, he tightens the lax neck muscles to eliminate vertical banding and create a deep angle under the chin.
 He also removes excess tissue from under the chin.
 The facial and neck skin is then re-draped to achieve a natural, non-operated look, and the incisions are meticulously stitched back together.
 Dr. Tong then places the last stitches, a facelift dressing is applied, and you are gently awakened from anesthesia.

 Depending on the nature of your unique treatment plan and aesthetic goals, the incision for a facelift generally:

 - Starts at the earlobe, and travels upward along the natural curves of the edge of the ear